gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Separate Illegal Guides/Illegal Formations Guide.md

 <br>
 - Loading a world in 1.2.13.8 and downgrading to 1.2.6.60 will convert all sub-chunks with block in them (air excluded) into chunks with random blocks in them.
 This can spawn a lot of entities and tile entities so it will be extremely laggy.
 These chunks have a random block pallet and can create a lot of illegal formations, like nether wart on top of brewing stand, or illegal blocks such as Education Edition Blocks, and Creative placed Blocks
 - Compound Creators can be waterlogged

+**1.4.0**
+- Putting a TNT on a string that is connected to tripwire hooks and blowing it up, it can create a tripwire hook ghost block.
+If you mine the ghost block at the same time a portal lights you have an oppurtunity to obtain a portal tile. https://www.youtube.com/watch?v=dYYz6a0VyDQ

+**1.5.0**
+- Flowers, Saplings, and Dead Bushes can be waterlogged.
+Make sure to make the sapling a dark oak sapling so it doesn't update